Rowan-McKereghan/cs-130-webserver/README.md

 - `session.cc`: Handles a single request and response from a client.
 Asynchronously reads in data from the socket, constructs the `boost::beast::http::request` and `boost::beast::http::response`, calls the `RequestDispatcher` (`request_dispatcher.cc`) to fill out the response, and subsequently writes the response to the socket.
 - `request_dispatcher.cc`: Routes requests to an `I_RequestHandler` by using the `ServingConfig` to determine which implementation if any, to route to.

-We currently have two request handlers and corresponding request_handler_factories that implement `I_RequestHandler`, and `I_RequestHandlerFactory` respectively.
-These are `echo_handler` and `static_handler` which echo the request message exactly and serve static files on a path respectively.
+We currently have three request handlers and corresponding request_handler_factories that implement `I_RequestHandler`, and `I_RequestHandlerFactory` respectively.
+These are `echo_handler`, `static_handler`, and `not_found_handler`, which echo the request message exactly, serve static files on a path, and deal with `404 NOT FOUND` HTTP responses respectively.

 We will use the simple example of `echo_handler` to illustrate how to add a new request handler in the future.